garygr2002/Rebalance/README.md

 The weight assigned to the <b>Level 0</b> root weight-type node is arbitrary.
 I have assigned 100 (see the table) to be evocative of 100%.
 Since the software compares the weight of the root node against nothing else, it can be any positive value.

 The way a weight-type node determines if it has children is to ask if any child has weight.
 If the answer is no, it may mean there are no children, or it may mean existing children have no weight.
 In this way, a user can ask the software to disregard weight rebalancing in favor of the [Holding Weight](#holding-weight) of the tickers by setting all <b>Level 1</b> weights to zero.
 This forces the root node to allocate any received currency directly to its contained tickers, and not to any weight-type child node.
 See the discussion in [Holding Weight](#holding-weight).
-For a [Weight Rebalancer](#weight-rebalancer) that is not a [Closure Rebalancer](#closure-rebalancer), the user would zero all the weights in the [Account File](#account-file), or all <b>Level 1</b> weights in the [Detailed File](#detailed-file), but only if a detailed entry exists for the account.
+For a weight rebalancer that is not a [Closure Rebalancer](#closure-rebalancer), the user would zero all the weights in the [Account File](#account-file), or all <b>Level 1</b> weights in the [Detailed File](#detailed-file), but only if a detailed entry exists for the account.

 Back to the table of weights in the weight rebalancer: Before rebalancing any account, the software overlays the <b>Level 1</b> weights in the table with the weights it read for the account in the [Account File](#account-file).
 If the account has an entry in the [Detailed File](#detailed-file), the software overlays the table weights a second time.
 This time, however, it overlays <i>all</i> of the weights in the table.
 It can do this since the [Detailed File](#detailed-file) contains an explicit entry for each.
 After both weight overlays, the software applies an equity (stock) weight adjustment using the S&P 500 today preference setting (see [-t sptd](#-today-sptd)) versus the S&P 500 last-close (see [-c spcl](#-close-spcl)) preference setting.
 Each weight-type node then references this table when it decides how to allocate currency to its children.